Animation, BA Hons

-This animation degree covers a range of subjects, from 2D and 3D animation and storytelling to the technical computing skills you need for animation practice.
-Optional modules help you develop specific skills for work in games, VFX, film and television.
+This animation degree covers a range of subjects, from 2D and 3D animation and storytelling to the technical computer graphic skills you need for animation practice.
+Our modules help you develop specific skills for work in games, VFX, film and television.
 These skills are also useful for other industries, such as design, advertising, or architecture and medical imaging.

 To join this degree, you should ideally have a background in art/design and have attempted creative production of some kind, such as photography, video or fine art.
 The key is to show great visual communication skills.
-Popular career options for animation graduates include VFX and video games companies, advertising studios, and digital interactive media.
+Popular career options for animation graduates include VFX and video games companies, animation and advertising studios, and interactive media companies.

 UCAS points